NCDaly/SDMM/presentation_notes.md

       - Want to split your matrices into 3, 4, 40 parts?
 You can do that!
         - Smaller multiplications ==> less work for your friends :)
 	- More terms ==> need more friends, more points ==> more work for you :(
       - Dont trust your friends?
-Afraid two of them will share their points
+Afraid two of them will work together?
         - Just add more random terms!
 	- Again, more terms ==> need more friends, more work :(
     - This seems like more work than just doing it yourself!
 A few considerations:
       - As matrices get bigger, adding does get harder, but multiplying gets WAY harder!
         - Doing more additions may be an acceptable tradeoff if it means smaller (faster) multiplications
       - Maybe LinAlg isn't your strong suit; maybe your friends are matrix multiplication whizzes
-        - SDMM can give you access to compute power far exceeding your own
+        - this algo can give you access to compute power far exceeding your own

-- That's the big picture of SDMM, how it works and why it's useful
-- Now let's talk about what we did this summer to make it happen

 ## 2. Implementation: Interpolation

+- Once we have the points, have a system of linear equations (i.e. a matrix)
+- Need to invert the matrix!
+No problem: node 0 isn't doing anything currently
+  - problem: we don't know in advance which points we'll have
+- Special form ("Vandermonde matrix")
+  - We can find a formula for the inverse
+  - And a formula to build it in realtime